hsaginor/slingnodejs/README.md

-# slingnodejs

-Apache Sling NodeJS Scripting Bridge using J2V8
+# Apache Sling NodeJS Scripting.

 This project is intended to provide a way to build isomorphic JavaScript applications on top of Apache Sling, rendered natively in NodeJS.

 A script must end in a .jsx extension and export an object with a *renderServerResponse()* method.
 The *renderServerResponse()* method can return generated content as string which will be written to response, or write directly to response via *out* variable.

 Currently only server side rendering is implemented.
 However in theory it should be possible to statically include a pre-compiled JavaScript bundle in server side generated markup to provide client side rendering.

-What else is not yet implemented?
-A simple way to include other resources and resource types as with <cq:include> or <sling:include> JSP tags.

 ## Installation Requirements